Skip to main content

 Here is what happens when you upload a 100-page secure architecture whitepaper into VeriRFP:

 1. Layout Analysis (Vision Models): Instead of just reading text, the platform runs a specialized computer vision model over every page to identify the bounding boxes of different structural elements.
 It categorizes regions as Titles, Paragraphs, Lists, Tables, or Images.
+These models are trained on hundreds of thousands of annotated document pages spanning corporate filings, government RFPs, technical specifications, and compliance reports, giving them broad coverage of the formatting patterns encountered in enterprise documentation.

 2. Reading Order Restoration: The engine reconstructs the logical reading order.
 If the page contains three columns, it extracts the text column by column, not straight across.
+This step also handles more subtle challenges like sidebar callouts, pull quotes, and marginal annotations that should be associated with adjacent paragraphs rather than interrupting the main text flow.

 4. Semantic Markdown Generation: The final output is not a raw text file; it is a beautifully structured Markdown document.
 Headers are formatted as ## H2, bolded terms are preserved, and tables are converted into true Markdown tables.
+This structured output serves as the foundation for every downstream AI operation, from chunking and embedding to retrieval and answer generation.

 The Importance of High-Fidelity Ingestion for RAG